Find Affordable College Courses

 $23,408 Average Tuition & Fees

-Read full report on Linguistics & Comparative Literature at Rowan University
+Full Linguistics & Comparative Literature at Rowan University Report

 $22,806 Average Tuition & Fees

-With a ranking of #6, Bloomsburg University of Pennsylvania did quite well on this year’s best value schools for linguistics and comparative literature students.
-Bloomsburg is a medium-sized public school located in the city of Bloomsburg.
+Bloomsburg University of Pennsylvania did quite well in this year’s ranking of the best value schools for linguistics and comparative literature students.
+It came in at #6 on the list.
+Bloomsburg is a moderately-sized public school located in the small city of Bloomsburg.

-The average tuition and fees for an out-of-state undergraduate student at Bloomsburg are $22,806 a year.
+Out-of-state tuition fees for undergraduate students at Bloomsburg are $22,806 per year.
 On average, comparative literature graduates from Bloomsburg take out $27,000 in student loans while working on their degree.

 #7